David Irons: Professional career

-Atlanta Falcons

 In 2008, Irons was placed on season-ending injured reserve with a knee injury.
 He was waived on July 28, 2009.

 Personal

 His brother Kenny Irons, was a teammate at Auburn and was selected in the 2nd round (49th overall) of the 2007 draft by the Cincinnati Bengals.
 He is the nephew of Gerald Irons and Leroy Jackson and he is the cousin of Grant Irons, Jarrett Irons and Paul Irons.